gio199/event-based-stock-prediction-bot/README.md

 ## What this repo contains today

+At this point repo contaion simple scripts for buy/sell/hold signals, but in the future we plant to add real time Trading bot integration for high speed event based traiding.
 Single entry point: `standalone_stock_analyzer.py` — Yahoo Finance data, technical indicators (RSI, MACD, moving averages, Bollinger Bands), optional **Gemini** news sentiment, and BUY/SELL/HOLD-style signals.
 Use it as the baseline stack while we add richer event feeds (RSS, social APIs, economic calendars, etc.).

 ## Setup